LeiQiaoZhi/shader-web/README.md

 **Key Features:**

 - render frag shader output using WebGL
-- use a `.toml` config file to specify the ui components for your uniforms
+- use a `.toml` or `.json` config file to specify the ui components for your uniforms
 - use the components to tweak your uniforms and see changes in real-time!
 - both light and dark themes

 ---

-## TODOs and Finished
+## TODOs and Finished Tasks

 - [x] frag shader rendering on a quad
 - [x] select shader file from local disk